HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 EVA: The most common midsoles are comprised of EVA (ethylene vinyl acetate) foam or polyurethane, often varying in thickness depending on how much support the specific boot provides.

-EVA is often more comfortable, lighter weight, and less costly while polyurethane is found in higher-end heavy versions.
+EVA is often more comfortable, lighter, and less costly, while polyurethane is found in higher-end heavy versions.

 Manufacturers can integrate varying densities in order to allocate extra support to the more sensitive areas of the foot.